segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/iterable/index.md

 ## Send data to Iterable

 The Iterable Source works better when you also connect Iterable as a destination.
 With the Iterable **Destination**, you can use Segment to send Iterable user and event data from which you trigger email campaigns.
-Want to start sending website or mobile data **_TO_** Iterable?
-Head on over to our [Iterable destination docs](/docs/connections/destinations/catalog/iterable/).
+For more information, see the [Iterable destination docs](/docs/connections/destinations/catalog/iterable/).